CODdown/2023--MLP-NN/README.md

 Firstly, each Python file, along with its corresponding calculated data file(s), should be placed in separate folders.
 The packages tensorflow v 2.14.0 and shap v 0.41.0 should be installed correctly.

 To construct the FCNN model, you will need the following files: "construction and train for FCNN.py" and "all.txt".
 The "all.txt" file contains a table that includes the feature values and relative GFP abundance of all samples, excluding the header (the feature names).
-You can change the time of training by changing the value of the parameter *time_of_repeating_training*.
+You can change the time of repeating training by changing the value of the parameter *time_of_repeating_training*.

 For prediction, you will need the following files: "prediction through model.py", "model.h5" (the selected file that contains the saved weights), and "input.txt".
 The "input.txt" file contains a table of new 5' UTR sequences' feature values, where the feature rank remains consistent with the previous data.